 So, it took me about two days to cross the Kyrgyz-Tajik border, staying for a night in the hospitable Kyrgyz checkpoint and spending the last dime to pay for a homestay room on the following night.

-It was there in that forgotten mountain land where I learned the meaning of the expression “Small World”.
+It was there in that forgotten mountain land, the Pamirs, where I learned the meaning of the expression “Small World”.